flandolfi/clockwork-rnn/README.md

 ## Basic usage

-For example, to construct a CW-RNN that has in input an audio signal and we want to train the network to predict the next audio sample, we could use the following snipped
+For example, to construct a CW-RNN that has in input an audio signal and you want to train the network to predict the next audio sample, you could use the following snippet
 ```python
 from keras.models import Sequential
 from keras.layers import InputLayer